eswardhinak/sports-clustering/README.md

 **Note 2**: Notable missing sport: cricket 🏏!
 How can you miss this ESPN?
 Arguable the 2nd most popular sport on the planet.

+**About Page 2**: Page 2 was one of the first casual sports blogs on the Internet.
+Hunter Thompson was a columnist at Page 2!
+Here's one of his articles, [Fear And Loathing in America](http://proxy.espn.com/espn/page2/story?id=1250751), from right after 9/11 where he foretells America's forever war.

 ## More information
 You can find this all in `constants.py` and `sports_rankings.csv`, but the attributes that ESPN ranked sports on were: